massicer/Oh-My-Gate-IOT-executor/README.md

 }
 ```

+## Available IOT adapters
+This service is able to support the following adapters:
+- `Standard out`: simply prints msg to standard_out.
+- `gpio`: interacts with a gpio board (example: Raspberry Pi)
+The adapter can be configured using the environment variable: `ADAPTER_TYPE`

 ### Envs needed

 - `GOOGLE_APPLICATION_CREDENTIALS`: Path where gcp service account is placed.
 [Here](https://cloud.google.com/iam/docs/creating-managing-service-accounts) you can find a way to create it.